 How to Get Rid of Flies on the Patio (11 Tips)

 Nobody wants to have flies on their patio or anywhere outside.
-So in this article, I am going to share 11 practical tips to get rid of flies and to keep them away forever.
+So in this article, I will share 11 practical ways to get rid of flies and keep them away forever.
+These measures have been tried and tested by me, and I now have a fly-free outdoor zone during those warmer summer months.

 11 Ways to Keep Flies Away Outside

-Having trouble with wasps as well?
-Check out my guide explaining how to keep wasps away from the patio with a list of practical tips.
+Having trouble with wasps?
+Read my guide on how to keep wasps away from the patio with a list of practical tips.

 1. Clean Up Regularly